davips/kururu/README-edit.md

 Reserved names: ...

 # Contribution

 Nothing clear yet, but one of the ways one can contribute is by creating their own repository (to be listed here as a partner), using this repository (and/or other related ones) as a dependence.
 Monkey-patch can be used if one needs to urgently integrate a module inside the same class tree used here, or ask for access to this repository, or submit a pull request.
 The software architecture was planned taking that into account.
 It provides clear interface-classes to guide the implementer/IDE, and each repository with a specific well-defined purpose.

 # Grants

-Approximately 1/3 of the effort spent here was kindly supported by Fapesp under grant number ...
+Approximately 1/2 of the effort spent in the present code was kindly supported by Fapesp under grant number ...

 # History

 Except dependencies like sklearn and other libraries, the novel ideias presented here are a result of a years-long process of drafts, thinking, trial/error and rewrittings from scratch in several languages from Delphi, passing through Haskell, Java and Scala to Python.
 The fundamental concepts were lightly borrowed from basic category theory concepts like algebraic data structures that permeate many recent tendencies, e.g., in programming language design.

 For code (and academic) details refer to the following projects (few of them are usable by now):